-3.4.3.1 Switching behaviour of the fans
+3.3.4.1 Switching behaviour of the fans

-The temperature monitoring of the heat sinks controls the fans with different switching on and off points.
+The temperature monitoring controls the fans with different switch-on and switch-off points.

-3.4.3.2 Switching points of the fans
+3.3.4.2 Switching points of the fans

 The switching point for the switch-on temperature and the maximum speed level of the fans are adjustable.
 The following table shows the default values.